“The World Is Big And I Want To Have A Good Look At It Before It Gets Dark” – John Muir

 After nicely stuffing our bellies we took a long walk down in the suburbs and market areas.
-One cant leave Lucknow without picking the very famous Chikankari, an embroidary style believed to have been introduced by Nur Jehan, Mughal emporer Jahangir’s wife.
+One cant leave Lucknow without picking the very famous Chikankari, an embroidery style believed to have been introduced by Nur Jehan, Mughal emperor Jahangir’s wife.

 We finished our walk and ended the shopping spree towards late afternoon.
-The evening brought with it delights including Kakori, Shaami and Galawati Kabaabs.
-These kabaabs are known for its soft texture and mouth watering taste.
-So much so that we totally forgot to take any pics of the mind blowing kebaabs.
-However, we did manage to discover options for vegeterians with assorted fried vegetable and spices and veg kebaabs.
+The evening brought with it delights including Kakori, Shaami, and Galawati Kebabs.
+These kebabs are known for its soft texture and mouthwatering taste.
+So much so that we totally forgot to take any pics of the mind-blowing kebabs.
+However, we did manage to discover options for vegetarians with assorted fried vegetable and spices and veg kebabs.
 We ended the day with hot and delicious Dhoodh Malai garnished with dry fruits.
 AAAAAAAHhhhhhh…. we went to bed with very satisfied bellies and believe me when I tell you we slept like dead pigs.

 Last day of the trip started with breakfast in Old Lucknow where the very famous Raheem Chacha serves awesome Nihari Ghost, Paye and Kulchas.
 It is hard to describe the divine food we had there.
 Suffice to say we ended up ordering and subsequently eating everything on their menu.
 That Nihari and Kulcha had the best combination of taste and is incomparable to nothing I’ve had.

-Finally we reached Delhi at about 0100 hours and it took nearly 12 hours.
+Finally, we reached Delhi at about 0100 hours and it took nearly 12 hours.
 With a smile of satisfaction and end of a belly rich ride, it was truly spectacular to have this experience.
-People in Lucknow were welcoming with their Ganga-Yamuni tehzeeb and like minded foodies make good friends with anybody who is an explorer.
+People in Lucknow were welcoming with their Ganga-Yamuna tehzeeb and like-minded foodies make good friends with anybody who is an explorer.

 Thanks for reading my blog.